A to Z information directory

 Sports programme and sports teams

-Children take part in a full health and fitness programme, learning the skills of both winter and summer sports.
-The school actively encourages children to take up a range of sports.
-We have a number of school teams playing inter-school games: netball, softball and water polo.
+Tamarikitake part in a full health and fitness programme, learning the skills of both winter and summer sports.
+The school actively encourages tamariki to take up a range of sports.
+We have some school teams playing inter-school games for example netball and touch rugby.
 Parental assistance is always needed.
 If you are interested in becoming involved, please let the office know.

 Supervision in the school grounds

-We are fortunate to have spacious and sheltered school grounds -the upper area around the school buildings, and the lower playing field.
+We are fortunate to have spacious and sheltered school grounds - the upper area around the school buildings, and the lower playing field.
 This latter is in shared ownership with the City Council and has a Council sports field.
-The upper level includes our new adventure playground.
+The upper level includes our adventure playground.
 At morning interval and lunchtime, two staff members are rostered to patrol the grounds.

 Support services available